life00/awecron/README.md

 # Awesome Cron .go

+## WARNING: This is an experimental branch!

+This branch contains **experimental** object oriented version of awecron using available OOP Go features.
+Users are discouraged from using it because it is unoptimized and may contain bugs.
+This version is poorly designed and serves only as a proof of concept.
+I may consider improving it in the future.

 ## Introduction

 Awecron is a small and simple custom cron written in Go.
 The aim of this project is to create a minimal cron with a special scheduling design for desktop / laptop users.